hartwigmedical/actin/algo/README.md

 HAS_PULSE_OXYMETRY_OF_AT_LEAST_X | vitalFunction > Up to 5 most recent SpO2 measurements (in percent) AND average value => X
 HAS_BODY_WEIGHT_OF_AT_LEAST_X | bodyWeight > Latest body weight measurement (in kg) => X

-For SBP, DBP and Pulse oximetry, evaluation should resolve to UNDETERMINED in case of no PASS, but at least 1 of the up to 5 most recent values would be sufficient to PASS.
+For SBP, DBP and Pulse oximetry, evaluation should resolve to UNDETERMINED rather than FAIL in case of no PASS, but at least 1 of the up to 5 most recent values would be sufficient to PASS.

 ##### Rules related to blood transfusions